 Hi!
-I’m Clive Newstead, a PhD student in mathematics and a Yorkshireman living in America.
+I’m Clive Newstead, a lecturer in mathematics and a Yorkshireman living in America.
 My mathematical research uses the tools of category theory to investigate the interactions between logic, topology and abstract algebra.
 I am also interested in pedagogy, and particularly in how it relates to teaching mathematics at the post-secondary level.

 This website serves to present my introductory pure mathematics textbook, An infinite descent into pure mathematics—more information about this on the home page.